-Detail from map of B. & M.Railroad Lands: View of Elm Creek in Webster County, Nebraska (1880).
+Detail from map of B. & M.Railroad Lands: View of Elm Creek in Webster County, Nebraska, 1880.

+Courtesy of Newberry Library.
 CB&Q 769.8.

 Used with permission of the Newberry Library.
-With questions about reuse of this image, contact the Newberry Library.
+With questions about reuse of this image, contact the Newberry Library .